Song X

-Song X is a collaborative studio album by American jazz guitarist Pat Metheny and saxophonist Ornette Coleman.
+Song X is a collaborative studio album by jazz guitarist Pat Metheny and saxophonist Ornette Coleman.
 It is a free jazz record that was produced in a three-day recording session in 1985.
-The album was released in June 1986 by Geffen Records.
+The album was released in 1986 by Geffen Records.

 Background

-Metheny was a longtime admirer of the saxophonist, recording Coleman compositions on Bright Size Life (1976) and 80/81 (1980).
+Metheny was a longtime admirer of the saxophonist, recording Coleman compositions on Bright Size Life (1976), 80/81 (1980), and Rejoicing (1984) (which features Coleman alumni Charlie Haden and Billy Higgins).
 During the three weeks leading up to the recording, Coleman and Metheny spent "between 6 and 12 hours a day every day, playing, hanging out and talking, trying to come up with a vocabulary for this particular session ... that would be different."

-Coleman's saxophone tone, when combined with a saxophone preset on Metheny's guitar synthesizer (which he had modified), created an "ensemble blend [that] was surprising to both of us."
+Coleman's saxophone tone, when combined with a saxophone preset on Metheny's Synclavier guitar synthesizer, created an "ensemble blend [that] was surprising to both of us."

 The album features bassist Charlie Haden (a frequent Coleman collaborator who'd also played on 80/81), Jack DeJohnette on drums, and Coleman's son Denardo on drums and various percussion instruments.
 It was recorded at The Power Station in New York City between December 12 and December 14, 1985.
 A remixed and remastered version was issued on CD in August 2005, titled Song X: Twentieth Anniversary.
 Six unreleased tracks were added prior to the original eight songs.